· ai and git · 12 min read

 git diff main..feature/new-auth

-Shows every change between two branches.
-But for big AI-generated PRs, the raw diff is overwhelming.
-Break it down:
+This command shows every change between two branches.
+But if you have two big AI-generated PRs, the raw diff would be overwhelming.

 git diff main..feature/new-auth -- src/auth/ # scope to a directory